 - Maximum performance and control: With a dedicated server, you have full control over server resources, resulting in optimal performance.

-- High security: Dedicated servers offer greater security, as you have complete control over security configurations.
+- High security: Dedicated servers offer enhanced security, as you have complete control over both server and endpoint security configurations.

 - Scalability: Dedicated hosting allows easy scalability, accommodating growing traffic and resource needs.